aaronbarrichello/Intrusion-Detection-System-Integrated-with-Honeypot-SIEM/README.md

 ### 5. Customize SLIPS configuration
 SLIPS is an open-source tool, so its configuration can be adjusted based on the experimental needs.

-In this project, the time window was changed to 5 minutes in order to make detection more responsive.
+In this project, the time window was changed to 5 minutes in order to make detection faster.
 To modify the time window, open the following configuration file inside the SLIPS environment:
 ```bash
 config/slips.yaml
 ```